Kiro Gligorov: Macedonia

-Domestically, Gligorov faced the challenge of finding a balance between two opposing political forces - the ethnic Macedonian Internal Macedonian Revolutionary Organization – Democratic Party for Macedonian National Unity (VMRO-DPMNE) and the ethnic Albanian Party for Democratic Prosperity (PDP).
+Domestically, Gligorov faced the challenge of finding a balance between two opposing political forces - the ethnic Macedonian VMRO-DPMNE and the ethnic Albanian PDP.
 He tried to balance the exclusionary demands of the nationalists with the inclusionary demands of the ethnic Albanian parties.
 Gligorov was of the opinion that Albanians, a substantial ethnic group in the country, would always have a share in the governing of Macedonia and he firmly supported power-sharing with them.
 After Kljusev's government failed to secure international recognition in 1992, he asked Georgievski to form a new government, but he failed.
 Gligorov then gave the mandate to Branko Crvenkovski, who formed a coalition government, which also included two ethnic Albanian parties such as the Party for Democratic Prosperity and National Democratic Party.
 According to Andrew Rossos, he monitored Crvenkovski and the leaders of the ethnic Albanian parties as they worked together to resolve issues that divided ethnic Macedonians and Albanians.
 While he was considered by Macedonians as a symbol of the state, many Albanians perceived him as having failed them by not supporting their demands.
 According to Abdurahman Aliti, former leader of PDP, Gligorov was a leading opponent to the inclusion of demands from the "Declaration for the Equal Rights of the Albanians in Macedonia" into the constitution.
 Other Albanians suggested that his influence on inter-ethnic stability in Macedonia was negative because he avoided addressing issues between Albanians and Macedonians.

 Economically, he was leading Macedonia towards full economic privatisation, while also trying to reach agreements with international financial institutions to receive funds for the economic transition.
 In 1992, he successfully negotiated the withdrawal of the Yugoslav People's Army (JNA) from Macedonian soil.
 Due to concerns of the Yugoslav Wars spilling over into Macedonia, he requested the presence of UN peacekeepers, which were deployed later.
 As a result of the Macedonia naming dispute, the Republic of Macedonia was admitted into the United Nations under the reference "the former Yugoslav Republic of Macedonia."
 Gligorov delivered his first speech before the General Assembly of the United Nations on 7 April 1993.
 In the general election, he was re-elected President of the Republic by a majority of votes, on 16 October 1994.
 On 12 September 1995, he signed the Interim Accord for the normalisation of relations with Greece at the United Nations Headquarters.
 On 2 October, in Belgrade, he signed a recognition agreement with the Federal Republic of Yugoslavia.
 In 1998, Georgievski became the prime minister of Macedonia.
 The election for Gligorov's successor took place only a few days before the end of his term.
 He served as the president until 19 November 1999 and was succeeded by Boris Trajkovski.
 Following his presidency, he retired from politics.